Manoui/website/index.md

 So while you have the time before the celebrity tornado sweeps you away, slip into the shoes of a data analysist to discover what impacts the fame of a quote!

-## Data
+## Say Hi to the dataset: Quotebank

-The data at our disposition was the corpus of Quotebank containing citations extracted from newspapers over the years 2008 to 2020.
+The data used in this analysis is Quotebank, a corpus containing citations extracted from newspapers over the years 2008 to 2020.
 If you are interested in the methods used to extract quotes and attribute them to speakers, have a look at the [paper](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf).
 You can also use this related [tool](https://quotebank.dlab.tools) that allows you to enter a keyword and it will search the database for related quotes and show you its occurrence over time.

-Using this set of quotes (2015-2020), we selected only the 1% of the most famous quotes with more than 215 occurrences, and also sampled randomly quotes with less than 10 occurrences to be considered as non-famous.
-With this set of quotes we aim at analyzing what makes a quote famous or what makes it fall into neglect.
-In order to be able to compare those sets on quotes features (the polarity,the complexity of a sentence, etc.) and speakers features (occupation, nationality etc.), we decided to remove quotes without attributed speaker and keep only famous speakers.
-This avoids artifacts of quotes being often cited because of differences in fame among speakers that we cannot account for.
-Therefore, we selected famous and non-famous quotes from speakers appearing in the [Pantheon database](Yu, A. Z., et al. (2016).
+Using this set of quotes (2015-2020), we selected only the 1% most famous quotes with more than 215 occurrences in newspapers, and also sampled random quotes with less than 10 occurrences to be considered as non-famous.
+With this set of quotes we aim at analyzing what makes a quote famous or what makes it fall into the abyss of oblivion.
+In order to avoid artifacts of quotes being often cited because of differences in fame among speakers we selected famous and non-famous quotes from speakers appearing in the [Pantheon database](Yu, A. Z., et al. (2016).
 Pantheon 1.0, a manually verified dataset of globally famous biographies.
 Scientific Data 2:150075. doi: 10.1038/sdata.2015.75)).
 It was generated on the basis of Wikipedia bibliographies views, the number of different Wikipedia languages, the coefficient of variation etc. and it combines those values in a single metric, the historical popularity index (HPI).

+OK enough with the boring pre-processing steps (crucial in data science tho).
-So, let us now dive into the data and see if we can figure out what contributes to a quote being cited several times.
+Now let us dive into the data and see if we can answer our existential question.

-### What are the trends?
+### Who are the most cited people on this planet?

-First, you can have a glimpse at the number of different quotes emitted by the top 20 of people emitting the most famous quotes over time, as well as the quote with the most occurrences.
+First, you can take a look at the top 20 of people emitting the most famous quotes, along with their number of cited quotes and THE quote with the most occurrences.

 {% include famous_speakers.html %}